Police called to college after reports of person with knife inside grounds | ITV News

 Police were called to Barton Peveril College in Eastleigh this afternoon (March 9) after reports of a person with a knife inside the grounds.

-Officers attended and worked with staff at the school, however no injuries have been reported and no weapon has been located.
+Officers attended and worked with staff at the school, but no injuries have been reported and no weapon has been located.

-A letter has been sent to parents of pupils at the college which reads: "We are aware that there was an incident at the back of the college this afternoon.

-"We followed our lockdown procedures to ensure the safety of our college community.

 Hampshire Police are investigating to establish the exact circumstances of the report.